 You can use the TU Graz search app to find people, lecture halls, rooms and courses.

 Youni

 NAWI Graz students can also use the app "Youni".
-It bundles selected services, such as QR check-in for exams, appointments, courses and exams from Moodle as well as borrowing books from University Library (UB).
+It bundles selected services, such as QR check-in for exams, appointments, courses and exams from Moodle.
 Youni is currently in test mode.